-On April 8, 1997, the last trading day prior to the printing of this Proxy Statement/Prospectus, the last sales price of Sallie Mae Common Stock was \$106 1/4 per share, as reported on the NYSE Composite Tape.
+On , 1997, the date prior to the printing of this Proxy Statement/Prospectus, the last sales price of Sallie Mae Common Stock was \$ per share, as reported on the NYSE Composite Tape.

 At March 17, 1997, the Record Date, 53,092,020 shares of Sallie Mae Common Stock were outstanding and eligible to be voted, held by approximately 23,000 shareholders.